ddobric/neocortexapi-classification/MySEProject/Dataset Reports/ReadMe.md

 #### Training Dataset:

-For the simple shapes learning dataset, the images of Circle, Rectangle and Traingle are used which has the input dimensions of 64x64 and 100x100.
+For the simple shapes learning dataset, the images of Circle, Square, Star, Rectangle and Traingle are used which has the input dimensions of 64x64 and 100x100.

 Dataset GurunagSai has an input dimension of 64x64